Table of Contents[Hide][Show]

 For all other routes, overhead bin space is first-come, first-served, and based on availability.
 If you’re in a later boarding group, you may be required to gate-check your carry-on bag.

-Recommended Carry-On Bag When Flying jetBlue
+Recommended Carry-On Baggage For jetBlue

 If you are looking for a great carry-on bag when flying jetBlue, I recommend the Travelpro Maxlite 5 Expandable Spinner.
 I have used this carry-on for years.
 It’s durable, reasonably priced, and holds everything I need for shorter trips.
-Plus the spinner wheels make it very easy to get through the airport quickly.

 jetBlue Personal Item Size